Explorer 8: RF Impedance

 To measure electron concentration in the ionosphere, the change in capacitance of a dipole antenna on the satellite's equator was measured by using the antenna capacitance to control the frequency of an oscillator.
 A sweep generator started the probe oscillator on an 80-ms up-and-down sweep in frequency.
 Every time the probe oscillator swept past 6.5 MHz, a signal passed a crystal filter.
 Two pulses occurred during each 80-ms sweep, but the times the pulses occurred, in relation to the start of the sweep, were modified by the capacitance of the antenna, which was an integral part of the oscillator-tuned circuit.
 A computer calculated the time intervals and relayed this information to the telemetry system.
 By this means, the electron density was measured every 40 ms. Considering the satellite's velocity, this experiment was capable of detecting ionospheric inhomogeneities as small as 300 m.

 Satellite Drag Atmospheric Density

 Because of its symmetrical shape, Explorer 8 was selected for use in determining upper atmospheric densities as a function of altitude, latitude, season, and solar activity.
 This experiment was not planned prior to launch.
 Density values near perigee were deduced from sequential observations of the spacecraft position, using optical (Baker-Nunn camera network) and radio and/or radar tracking techniques.
-This experiment resulted in the successful determination of reasonable density values and is capable of yielding long-term atmospheric density values as Explorer 8 has an expected orbital lifetime of 80 years.
+This experiment resulted in the successful determination of reasonable density values and is capable of yielding long-term atmospheric density values as Explorer 8 had an expected orbital lifetime of 80 years.